 - Add in a thank you message.
 Something like “Thanks!
-Our team is going to follow-up with an email and send you more information based on conversation today.
+Our team is going to follow up with an email and send you more information based on our conversation today.
 Enjoy the rest of the show!”

 How do I automate the follow-up?

 At Prodigy, we love automation.
 But automation works best when you already have a stellar process in place.
 Process before technology is our mantra.
 You need to map out what you want the follow-up to be before you start automating it.

 - Timing: Do you want to fire out an email immediately, or when they get back to the office a few days after the show?

 - Attachments: Send them the deck you presented for downloading

 - Account Ownership: Who’s going to follow-up from sales?
 Is there action they need to complete (e.g. download the presentation) to do that?